ucr-hpcc/ucr-hpcc.github.io/content/en/Manuals/access/login.md

 long and meet at least 3 of the following requirments: lowercase character, uppercase character, number, and punctuation character.

+__What to do if password/Duo is not working?__ If this happens then most often the login is blocked because a password was typed too many times incorrectly or not changed after the first login (see above).
+To correct this, please request a password reset by emailing [support@hpcc.ucr.edu](mailto:support@hpcc.ucr.edu).
+Remember, password/Duo based access is only possible if a user's UCR NetID matches the corresponding HPCC account name.
+If this is not the case then
+UCR users can request to change their HPCC user account name to their NetID or use the [ssh key](#ssh-keys) based access method.

 ### Terminal Options